-Niviuk developed this wing by adopting very specific goals: to offer the best possible features, excellent handling, to make flying easier for the pilot.
+Niviuk developed this wing by adopting very specific goals: to improve performance, excellent handling, to make flying easier for the pilot.

-Our other aims were to achieve optimal performance while maintaining the highest level of safety.
+To increase performance while maintaining the highest level of safety.
 To ensure that the wing transmits the maximum feedback in an understandable and comfortable way so that the pilot can focus on piloting and enjoying the flight.
 And, with active piloting, take advantage of all favourable conditions.